-Immediately following consummation of the Merger, the Broker Subsidiary will be a wholly-owned subsidiary of PNC and will retain generally the same management team that is in place at Hilliard Lyons prior to the Merger.
-Except as described in "PROPOSED MERGER -- Management and Operations After the Merger -- Operations," the Broker Subsidiary generally will continue to carry on the business, including but not limited to investment advisory services and securities underwriting, dealing and brokerage, that it had conducted prior to the Merger.
+Immediately following consummation of the Merger, the Broker Subsidiary will be a wholly-owned subsidiary of PNC and will retain generally the same management team that is in place at Hilliard Lyons prior to the

+Merger.
+The Broker Subsidiary generally will continue to carry on the business, including but not limited to investment advisory services and securities underwriting, dealing and brokerage, that it had conducted prior to the Merger.

 On the Effective Date, all employees of Hilliard Lyons or its subsidiaries will become employees of a PNC subsidiary.
-In order to induce certain Hilliard Lyons personnel to remain in the employ of PNC following consummation of the Merger, the Agreement provides that PNC will establish a retention pool of funds (the "Retention Pool") that will be used to retain "Designated Managers" and "Key Brokers" of Hilliard Lyons and its subsidiaries.
-The Retention Pool will be funded with approximately \$40 million, of which approximately \$29 million will be set aside for Key Brokers and approximately \$11 million for Designated Managers.
+In order to induce certain Hilliard Lyons personnel to remain in the employ of PNC following consummation of the Merger, the Agreement provides that PNC will establish a retention pool of approximately \$40 million (the "Retention Pool") that will be used to retain "Designated Managers" and "Key Brokers" of Hilliard Lyons and its subsidiaries.
 In connection with the Merger, the Broker Subsidiary has entered into three-year employment agreements (the "Employment Agreements") with certain senior executive officers of Hilliard Lyons.